-There are many teachers who are familiar with poetry, with reading poems and teaching kids to write poems in the classroom.
+There are many teachers who are familiar with poetry, with reading it and teaching kids to write it in the classroom.
 Others I have met confess they avoid it – they’ve never learned how to write poems themselves and certainly never learned how to teach their students.

 Poetry seems to be something that can scare anyone!

 Please take some time to read my notes on Immersion in Poetry, and try out the ideas.
 Immersion is about reading for enjoyment, wallowing in poems for the sheer pleasure of what they can give you.
 You can do this in tandem with writing, or before you try some writing.

 You may also find this article useful – it’s all about how to read a verse novel.
 If you’re not sure what a verse novel even is, this will explain it and provide materials for your class.

 A Poem a Week – this is a resource for teachers, and features a new poem each week by an Australian children’s writer, along with a note about where the idea came from.
 You can read each poem in class, print it out for your students, and model writing activities on it.
 It contains lots of great poems, in two sections.